wandelbotsgmbh/wandelbots-js/README.md

 ## Contributing

-To set up nova-js for development, first clone the repo and run:
+To set up wandelbots-js for development, first clone the repo and run:

 ```bash
 npm install